dannycastonguay/blog/_posts/2025-04-26-on-working-hard.md

 People who know me, who’ve worked alongside me, who’ve seen my successes and failures, would probably universally say I work extremely hard and don’t give up.

-Sometimes I don’t prioritize something right away—but when I’m ready, I address it.
+Sometimes I don’t prioritize something right away but when I’m ready, I address it.
 You don’t need to address everything at once, as long as the intention to work hard and improve remains clear.

 ## 14. On Working Too Hard (The 80% Rule)